-Dogo argentino is a one of the most popular dog breed in the world.
+Dogo Argentino is a one of the most popular dog breeds in the world.
 It is also known as the Argentine Mastiff, is a large, white, muscular dog that was developed in Argentina.
 The Dogo Argentino is a big-game hunter and guardian breed from Argentina.

 Dogo Argentino Content overview

 Interesting facts about dogo argentino

 - Despite fearsome appearance, Dogo Argentino likes to cuddle.

 - Dogo Argentino has broad skull, large head, athletic, muscular body and low-set tail.

 - If you have never owned a dog, a Dogo Argentino is not for you.

 - Dogo Argentino is often used as military and police dog, search-and-rescue dog, guide dog and as a therapy dog.

 - Dogo Argentino gives birth from 4 to 8 puppies